Capstone-Projects-2023-Spring/project-algorithmic-trading/documentation/docs/api-specification/backend_class_specification.md

 # **Module: functions**
+This file is for storing functions used across applications.

 ### functions.functions.py

-- purpose:
-  - this file is for storing functions used across applications.
 - functions:
   - **get_user_from_token(request)**
     - Purpose: